ToniKroosome/LocalReviewReal/README.md

 Demo categories are defined in `src/data/multiLayerCategories.js`.
 Styles live in `src/styles/MultiLayerToggle.css`.

-The demo includes a language toggle showing English and Thai labels.
+The demo includes a language toggle showing English and Thai labels and a small search box to filter categories.